In terms of modern day bookmakers Paddy Power are arguably the best known of the lot – they definitely create the most headlines anyway.

 Not only that, but Paddy Power have a couple of products to help you link your online funds and your real life funds:

-- Cash Card – This card links your online funds to your real life funds, so you can use cash instore to deposit to your online account, or even better, withdraw winnings from your online account instore and cut out the withdrawal process completely.
+- Play Card – This card links your online funds to your real life funds, so you can use cash instore and shops displaying the PayPoint symbol to deposit to your online account, or even better, withdraw winnings from your online account instore and cut out the withdrawal process completely.

 - Cash Card PPlus – This is a Mastercard linked to your account so that you can treat it like a bank account.
 That means you can go to the shop/pub/café and buy whatever you want using the fuds in your Paddy Power account.
 You can also withdraw account funds in cash from ATMs.